Old Man of CONISTON Walk: THE BEST WAY TO HIKE THIS ICONIC PEAK from Coniston Village in the Lake District

 consiton-old-man-walk-map-route

-My prefferd version of the Old Man of Coniston walk starts from the Old Station Car Park in Coniston Village and heads in a clockwise direction.
-You have a gentle start along Church Beck and then head to Low Water.
-From there it gets steep but you are soon at the summit of The Old Man of Conistonwith stunning 360 views.
-From there head to Swirl How where the going is easier before a steep decent to Levers Water and continuing to the Coppermines buildings.
-At this point my little tip is to detour to the Plunge Pool (you can of course miss this out and just keep heading back down to Coniston.
+The best route to tackle the Old Man of Coniston in my humble opinion is the walk route shown above in the map which starts from the Old Station Car Park in Coniston Village and heads in a clockwise direction.
+You have a gentle start along Church Beck and then head to Low Water where you start to gain some height.
+Low Water is a good place to take a pit stop and fuel up for the steep ascent to the the summit of The Old Man of Coniston, where you will get stunning 360 views.
+From the summit then head to Swirl How where the going is easier before a steep decent to Levers Water and continuing to the Coppermines buildings.
+At the Coppermines, if the weather is good, my little tip is to detour to the Plunge Pool pictured above (the route detour is shown zoomed in) You can of course just miss this waterfall detour out and just keep heading back down to Coniston and the start!

 🅿️ Getting There: Parking and Facilities